prototypefund/Digital_Bargeld-docs/global_licensing.rst

 API (git://taler.net/api)
 +++++++++++++++++++++++++

-This project has been jointly developed by INRIA and by individuals being under the juridical subject called 'GNUnet e.V.'.
-For each source file, the header indicated whose is holding the copyright, since some parts have been taken "verbatim" from the GNUnet e.V. licensed code, and some other have been developed at INRIA "ex novo".
+The specification has been jointly developed by INRIA and by individuals being under the juridical subject called 'GNUnet e.V.'.
+For each source file, the header indicated whose is holding the copyright, since some parts have been taken "verbatim" from the GNUnet e.V. foundation, and some other have been developed at INRIA "ex novo".

 Generally, GNU GPLv3 license is used for them; see COPYING.GPL.

 --------------------
 Runtime dependencies
 --------------------
 This component has no runtime dependencies as it is supposed to generate HTML.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Firefox/Android/Python Wallet (git://taler.net/wallet)